dengste/org-caldav/README.md

 * `org-caldav-todo-percent-states` to convert between `org-todo-keywords` and iCalendar's percent-complete property.
-* `org-caldav-todo-deadline-schedule-warning-days` to auto-create SCHEDULED timestamps when a DEADILNE is present (this might be useful for users of the OpenTasks app).
+* `org-caldav-todo-deadline-schedule-warning-days` to auto-create SCHEDULED timestamps when a DEADLINE is present (this might be useful for users of the OpenTasks app).

 If you find that some Org entries get an extra tag which equals their